datnerde/obsedian_notes/OMSCS/GOIS/readings/notes/Implementing Lightweight Threads.md

 - One strategy is for LWPs to reflect the thread's signal mask
 - This allows the kernel to directly choose a thread from the ACTIVE threads
     - Problem is threads are rarely ACTIVE
-    - Also, threads that are asleep will not recieve signals
+    - Also, threads that are asleep will not receive signals
     - Also, a system call is necessary when switching between threads with different masks which is expensive
 - The problems above can be solved if LWP signal masks and ACTIVE thread masks are treated independently
     - A process can receive a set of signals equal to the intersection of all the thread signal masks